jennybc/stat540_2014/project/index.md

 ## Evaluation

 Project mark worth 40% of course mark.
-The 40 points break out like so (why does the list look like a blockquote?):
+The 40 points break out like so:

   * 20 points: Overall mark, i.e. all group members get same mark.
 Clarity of the problem statement, data description, and the analytical approach.
 Suitability of the methodology, quality of the execution.
 Quality of presentation.
 Based on poster and digital supplement.
   * 5 points: Group formation on time, initial project proposal, final project proposal.